bobrik/node-custom-debug/README.md

 ## node-custom-debug

-You have no need to fix your daemon's init scripts to enable debugging and profiling on the fly
+You have no need to fix your daemon's init scripts to enable debugging and profiling on the fly.

+It's good to use with [node-inspector](http://github.com/dannycoates/node-inspector) to inspect many instances on the single server.

 ### Installation